“My legs labored to and fro those close door.”

 After a month of painstakingly care for her, she’s going home – to the kids real home.
 There was an overwhelming joy to her mother’s face.
-We have missed her.
+We missed her.
 The first word we heard back from her is a sequel of a chuckle.
 She was stronger than what we thought.
-Sometimes she speaks of decency, of courage, of mishaps we rarely laugh, and of hope and dream of joyuous life.
+Sometimes she speaks of decency, of courage, of mishaps we rarely laugh, and of hope and dream of joyous life.
 At a young age of four, she was stronger than me.

 not always from the wise

 Three months after she was back.
 Her eyes were puffy, face and feet swollen, and in persistent fever.
 I am about to insert to her hand an IV needle when she begun to cry softly.
 It crumbled me.
 But despite the foreseeable pain, she held her little hand willingly to me then muttered “Okay”.
 The same cycle of treatment goes, and not long she felt well again.
 We had some friendly chats and laughs that painted smile to her face and to mine, not a sight of forlorn seen.
 With the same smile on her mother’s face they bid a sweet goodbye once again – to the kids real home.

 Months after she was back again.
 Her most feeble confinement to the hospital.
 She was a sleeping beauty as most of her time was consumed sleeping, a natural response of the body for recovery.
 She must have been so tired.
 She eats almost nothing.
 The sparse words she uttered was pitiful to hear.
 Often than before I gave her the rescue medicines.
 Then days passed she seemed to be recovering.
 More words and little more spoons of soft food.